monkoose/neocodeium/README.md

 #### 📄 Logging

-While runnging NeoCodeium logs some messages into a temporary file.
-It can be viewed with `:NeoCodeium open_log` command.
+While running NeoCodeium logs some messages into a temporary file.
+It can be viewed with the `:NeoCodeium open_log` command.
 By default only errors and warnings are logged.

-You can set the logging level to one of `trace`, `debug`, `info`, `warn`, `error` by exporting `NEOCODEIUM_LOG_LEVEL` environment variable.
+You can set the logging level to one of `trace`, `debug`, `info`, `warn` or `error` by exporting the `NEOCODEIUM_LOG_LEVEL` environment variable.

 Example:
 ```sh